jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume-2018/anti-resume-2018.md

 ### **I never experienced being an Algorithmer**

-In my [r&eacute;sum&eacute;](/resume#im-an-initiate), I considered myself as an Initiate, based on [Terence McGhee's "Software Ninja Class Hierarchy"](https://terencemcghee.com/Articles/Tech/2015/10/25/1D0C454A70AC3AEF01BB1BAAD94C8753.html).
-But I never experienced being an Algorithmer, even though it is much lower than the Initiate in that hierarchy --- I do not have special knowledge in higher mathematics.
+In my [r&eacute;sum&eacute;](/resume#im-an-initiate), I considered myself as an **Initiate**, based on [Terence McGhee's "Software Ninja Class Hierarchy"](https://terencemcghee.com/Articles/Tech/2015/10/25/1D0C454A70AC3AEF01BB1BAAD94C8753.html).
+But I never experienced being an **Algorithmer**, even though it is much lower than the Initiate in that hierarchy --- I do not have special knowledge in higher mathematics.
 (Please note that Terence McGhee places the Algorithmer in the same rank as the Chump Coder.)

 But I can work with an Algorithmer, and I think I have a high respect for an Algorithmer, because I would have liked to experience being an Algorithmer had I given the chance (education) to become one.

-And working with an Algorithmer will benefit me --- I believe that I will learn a lot from an Algorithmer.
-I'm hoping also that he will learn al lot from me.
+And I believe that working with an Algorithmer will benefit me --- I believe that I will learn a lot from an Algorithmer.
+I'm hoping also that he will learn a lot from me, of course.

 ### **I'm not an expert on frameworks**